rhiannonbar/GISC420/README.md

 ### GRASS in Jupyter Lab

-Looking for another solution, we tried to use the r.viewshed function from Grass GIS.
+Looking for another solution, we tried to use the r.viewshed function from [Grass GIS](https://grass.osgeo.org/grass78/manuals/r.viewshed.html).
 Again we struggled to access this through the G420 environment.

 ### Cloning the ArcGIS environment, adding geopandas and working in Jupyter Lab

 As a result of cloning the ArcGIS environment and uploading geopandas via ArcGIS Pro, we could now run code using a combination of geopandas and Arcpy.
 We could then run sections of the raw code in our environment with some small alterations to the code.
 (UNSURE DOUBLE CHECK) First we used the linear feature (roadseg) we had generated in Arcmap to test the GeneratePointsAlongALine function in arcpy.
 The code ran well and generated points along the linear feature (INSERT OUTPUT AND CODE.
-(DOUBLE CHECK) We then tried to run a viewshed on a test point, again using the Arcpy code arcpy.ddd.Visibilityfrom model builder.
+We then tried to run a viewshed on a test point, again using the Arcpy code arcpy.ddd.Visibilityfrom model builder.
 We input our DEM and test point into the function and generated an output (INSERT OUTPUT AND CODE).

 Now that we had code for generating our points and performing viewshed analysis, we wanted to build a loop that would execute the viewshed function for each point along the line.
 This highlights a major advantage of using code over model builder as this method would give us more control over the iteration process and we would not be limited to only iterating once.